-Congratulations to the 2019 Hall of Distinction inductees who were inducted during the CFAES Fallfest celebration on Friday, October 4, 2019.
+Congratulations to the 2020 Hall of Distinction inductees who were inducted and celebrated during a special department seminar on November 4, 2020.

 Dr. Dennis Heldman received his B.S. in 1960 and MS in 1962 in Dairy Technology from The Ohio State University and a PhD in 1965 in Agricultural Engineering from Michigan State University.
 His distinguished career in food engineering includes time as a teacher, researcher, and administrator at numerous leading universities including Ohio State as well as research and development at Campbell Soup Company and executive positions at the National Food Processors Association.
 He has authored several books on food engineering and has been widely recognized by numerous professional associations including the Institute of Food Technologist’s Nicolas Appert Award and two Distinguished Alumni Awards from The Ohio State University.

 Ms. Beth Kloos has skillfully led two successful companies supporting the food industry and has been elected to numerous industry association boards, published technical literature and business articles, and sat on a variety of impactful committees.
 At Ohio State, she has served as a member of the Food Industries Center Advisory Board and a member of the JT ‘Stubby’ Parker Dairy Advisory Council.
 In addition, she spearheaded a multi company donation of an HTST skid to the Ohio State Brewster Dairy Pilot Plant which will greatly enhance the academic, research, and extension capabilities in OSU’s initiatives in dairy and non-dairy pasteurization.